Twigonometry/identicon/readme.md

 # identicon

-Silly little tool to reverse-map Github identicons to user accounts.
+Silly little tool to reverse-map Github identicons to user accounts. (original repo: https://github.com/kashav/identicon)

+Used for a PwnED 4 Challenge (thanks to sigint.mx for the chall)

 Built by inspecting [dgraham/identicon][dgraham] and [stewartlord/identicon.js][identicon.js], and just doing the reverse of what they're doing.